Table of Contents

 Final Thoughts on Production AI

 Rate limits are not an error condition – they are an architectural constraint.
 Systems designed without considering quotas often work during development but fail under production traffic.
-Most AI systems evolve from direct API calls at low traffic, to token optimization at moderate traffic, and finally to queue-based processing and regional scaling at the enterprise scale.
+Most AI systems evolve from direct API calls at low traffic, to token optimization at moderate traffic, and finally to queue-based processing, APIM load balancing, and PTUs at the enterprise scale.

 Designing with rate limits in mind from the beginning ensures your applications remain stable as user demand increases.
 Let’s build resilient infrastructure.